jldantas/leet/README.md

 - Bug fix
 - CB Backend - Adjusted the maximum simultaneous connections to 7
 - Fixed an issue when many machines were queued for jobs and the scheduler lost the execution time
+- Fixed package installation issue for the backends subpackage

 ### 0.4